nickstokes/nightbot-extensions/README.md

 - Save current streamer info

     ```
-    GET /api/nbe/streamer/add?text=streamer%20info%20goes%20here.
+    GET /api/nbe/add-streamer-info?text=streamer%20info%20goes%20here.
     ```

-A GET request to /api/nbe/streamer/add with a querystring that has a 'text' attribute will save the URL Encoded text under the current live streamer's stream key.
+A GET request to this endpoint with a querystring that has a 'text' attribute will save the URL Encoded text under the current live streamer's stream key.
 This is done in a GET request instead of a POST request because Nightbot doesn't support POST requests.
 This could be used in a command like "!saveinfo Check out artistname's instagram here"

 There is no authentication, so auth will need to be added at the server level and saved in the Nightbot commands.